George Vander Veer

 Director of Development

 Ashley Willett has over fifteen years of experience in the education and nonprofit fields.
 She is a graduate of the University of St. Thomas (B.A.) and Texas Christian University (M.A.).
 She taught for five years at Lee High School in HISD (now Wisdom), serving students who hailed from all corners of the globe.
-She then helped to found KIPP Generations Collegiate, where she served in a variety of leadership roles including teacher, department and grade level chair, district curriculum lead, instructional coach, and even as FLO Coordinator and, later served as DiscoverU Director of Programs.
-She firmly believes that it is through FLO participation that students develop the grit, savvy, and courage to allow themselves to seize the opportunities that can open doors to their futures.
+She then helped to found KIPP Generations Collegiate, where she served in a variety of leadership roles including teacher, department and grade level chair, district curriculum lead, instructional coach, and even as FLO Coordinator.
+Formerly DiscoverU's Director of Programs, she firmly believes that it is through FLO participation that students develop the grit, savvy, and courage to allow themselves to seize the opportunities that can open doors to their futures.

 Whitney Casey Griffin